khoi0102/fullstack-hiring-challenge/frontend/README.md

 - [ ] Fix the dropdown menu from remaining open always after a hero selection is made. //Done
 - [ ] Ensure all hero stats equal a sum of `20` plus the current amount of bonus.
 This total should never be above `25` with the bonus included. //Done
 - [ ] Add keyboard controls for the drop down hero select button and menu item to be accessible //dont know how to do this
-- [ ] Fix the image so it matches the rounding of its container and doesn’t change width/height when it changes // I'm not familiar with Tailwind css so I don't know how to do this
+- [ ] Fix the image so it matches the rounding of its container and doesn’t change width/height when it changes // Done

 Please complete at least 2 of these additional challenges:

 - [ ] Implement a "clear hero" feature after a hero selection is made, to return to the default `null` state. //Done
 - [ ] Fix the style so the Selection button doesn’t break line and takes up empty space from the Bonus Button.
-The fix should not allow the text to overflow into sibling elements //I dont know how to do this
+The fix should not allow the text to overflow into sibling elements //
 - [ ] Make the box centered on the page using just TailwindCSS and a css flex-based solution. // Done